bruscalia/optimization-demo-files/README.md

 - Implementation of Linear Regression from scratch in Python.
 - Examples of Linear Regression applications, residual analysis, and feature selection.

+## Portfolio MOO
+- Solution of the Efficient Frontier problem from the Modern Portfolio Theory using a multi-objective approach with pymoo and pymoode.

 ## Contact
 bruscalia12@gmail.com